Informfully/Experiments/experiments/tutorial/README.md

 In our example, we provide a simplified mapping of the political landscape by using the broad categories of: a) government parties and supporting parties, b) opposition parties, and c) independent and foreign parties.
 This division into different party buckets can be customized.
 The script will then automatically detect any mentions of the parties that you have specified.
-For this detection, there are two option available.
+For this detection, there are two options available.

   1) 'only_mentions' option counts mentions if it detects a subset of the specified party buckets, and no other parties from unspecified buckets in the article.
   For example, the list ['party1', 'party2'] and an article that mentions only 'party1' will match.
-  If the article were to include 'party3' it would not match.
+  If the article were to include 'party3', it would not match.
-  2) 'composition' option counts mentions if it detects a subet for each specified party bucket.
+  2) 'composition' option counts mentions if it detects a subset for each specified party bucket.
-  For example. the list with two buckets [['party1', 'party2'], ['party3', 'party4']] will match an article that contains ['party1', 'party4'].
+  For example, the list with two buckets [['party1', 'party2'], ['party3', 'party4']] will match an article that contains ['party1', 'party4'].
-  If will not match if a party from one of the buckets is absent.
+  It will not match if a party from one of the buckets is absent.
   It will also not match if there is a 'party5' not present in any of the buckets.

 <!--
 By default, the target distribution creates five conditions:
 1) government parties,
-2) oppotision parties,
+2) opposition parties,
 3) government and opposition parties,
 4) other parties (e.g., foreign parties), and
 5) no political parties.